jocelynz4890/panko-backend/mentor-meetings/meeting-3.md

 ## Plans and Decisions

 Decisions made:

--
+- Using Cloudinery instead of imgur because imgur api is outdated(?)

 Plans for next week:

-- Lots of testing and debugging!
+- Lotsss of testing and debugging!
 - Refine styling
 - Optimize backend requests